soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 # Get ready for the new Microsoft 365 security center and the new Microsoft 365 compliance center

 As we're adding features to security & compliance capabilities for your organization, **we are pleased to announce the all-new [Microsoft 365 security center](#microsoft-365-security-center) and the all-new [Microsoft 365 compliance center](#microsoft-365-compliance-center), rolling out beginning in early February 2019 and through March 2019**.
-Read this article to get an overview of what's coming and what to expect.
+Read this article to get an overview of what's coming, required licenses and permissions needed, and what to expect.

 ## Microsoft 365 security center